Posh007/plotly-challenge/README.md

 ## References
 * [Plotly.js documentation](https://plot.ly/javascript/) when building the plots.
-Hulcr, J. et al.(2012) _A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable_.
+* Hulcr, J. et al.(2012) _A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable_.
 Retrieved from: [http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/](http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/)
+* Used suggested hints and asked for help to resolve my json file reading issues.